 1. Does the contractor use subs or in-house crews?
 In-house crews are always preferred if possible.
-This ensures that the project manager has a working relationship with the crew and that the crew is fully briefed on the companies’ safety and installation practices.
-Good remodeling firms will typically have a mixture of in-house crews doing the main scope of work while maintaining a list of top-quality subs for trade work (electrical, plumbing, etc.) whom they’ve established a solid working relationship with over the years.
+This insures that the project manager has a working relationship with the crew and that the crew is fully briefed on the companies’ installation practices.
+Good remodeling firms will typically have a mixture of in-house crews doing the main scope of work while maintaining a list of top-quality subs for trade work (electrical, plumbing etc…) whom they’ve established a solid working relationship with over the years.

 2. Who runs the project?
 Its best if the person you initially meet with also runs the project.
-This ensures that wild promises aren’t made upfront by a salesman who doesn’t have to run the project.
-It also ensures that the person you are speaking with understands the process of the job, not just how to sell the products used on the job.
+This insures that wild promises aren’t made upfront by a salesman who doesn’t have to run the project.
+It also insures that the person you are speaking with understands the process of the job, not just how to sell the products used in the job.

 3. What type of materials are being used and why?
 Quality contractors use top quality materials.
 They are easier to install, last longer and make for happier homeowners.
 Remember you’ll always be focused on price before you hire a contractor, but once hired you forget about price and focus on the look of the job.
-Saving some $$$ by choosing a guy who uses a cheap material never feels good once the project progresses.
-For an exterior project look for contractors who use stainless steel fasteners, 50 year elastomeric sealants, lifetime warranted paint and high grade wood or siding products (i.e. GAF roofing components, composite decking, clear vertical grain cedar or HardiePlank siding).
+Saving some $$$ by choosing a guy who uses cheap a material never feels good once the project starts.
+For an exterior project look for contractors who use stainless steel fasteners, 50 year elastomeric sealants, lifetime warranted paint and high grade wood or siding products (i.e. GAF roofing components, composite decking, clear vertical grain cedar or Hardieplank siding).
 Unfortunately, the average siding job last 11.7 years due to poor quality products and faulty installation.
-I believe that it is our responsibility as contractors to remodel homes not just for the current owner but for future owners to enjoy.
-Quality materials and installation will ensure that the job lasts long enough for this to happen.
+I believe that it is our responsibility as contractors to remodel homes not just for the current owner but for future owners to enjoy, quality materials and installation will insure that the job lasts long enough for this to happen.

 4. How is the Product Installed?
 A quality contractor will educate you on the correct way to install the products that are being offered.
 90% of failures on a remodeled home are installation based.
 We replace the siding on 5-10 jobs annually because of poor quality installations.
 Many of these projects had the siding installed less than 5 years prior that has to be removed and replaced.

 5. What Type of Warranty do You Offer?
 Manufacturer warranties are typically useless as they don’t cover any installation based failure.
 Since 90% of failures are caused by improper installation it is imperative that your contractor offers an “installation based warranty”.
 Our company offers a Lifetime Craftsmanship Warranty covering any installation based failure for as long as you own your home.
-By using high quality materials and in-house crews we are confident in our installations.
-LRS has a 20 year track record and over 2,500 homes currently under warranty.
+By using high quality materials, and in-house crews we are confident in our installations.
+We have a 20 year track record and over 2000 homes currently under warranty.

 Confident Contractors, Great Results

 A quality contractor will have confidence in their company and the methods that they use and should want to educate you on those methods.
-By educating clients up front, it ensures that you can share in the remodeling experience because you understand the steps that are being taken at every level of the project to validate that not only will your house look great, but that it will last a long time.
+By educating clients on the front end it insures that you can share in the remodeling experience because you understand the steps that are being taken at every level of the project to insure that not only will your house look great, but that it will last a long time.
 By educating yourself about the process and working with a contractor who is knowledgeable about the work that is being done you can assure yourself that you will have a good remodeling experience and avoid the “pitfalls” that so many homeowners experience through a lack of research and price based decision making.
 Educate yourself upfront and choosing an educated contractor with a solid long-term reputation pays dividends once the job is finished.